xStarbound/xStarbound/doc/lua/interface.md

   nick = "", -- The sender's nickname.
 If an empty string, no nick is shown in chat. portrait = "", -- The chat portrait.
 Is an empty string if there's no portrait.
-  -- Not used for messages that don't have a `"RadioMessage"` mode. message = "", -- The chat message, of course. showPane = true, -- Whether to show the chat pane.
+  -- Not used for messages that don't have a `"RadioMessage"` mode. text = "", -- The chat message, of course. showPane = true, -- Whether to show the chat pane.
 Optional; defaults to `true`.
   -- Ignored by a scripted chat pane. data = jobject{} -- Arbitrary chat message metadata.
 Will be an empty object if metadata was unspecified or if